nirajk24/Pokedex/README.md

 - Browse and explore information about all Pokemon generations.
 - Switch between dark and light themes for a comfortable experience.
+- Integrated Search feature by name, type or number for ease of access
 - Use the camera or upload images to identify Generation 1 Pokemon.
 - Collect all Generation 1 Pokemon by scanning them with the integrated feature.
 - Enjoy smooth transitions and animations for an appealing interface.